Alex Pethick is the Director of Curriculum for the Knowledge Schools Trust Primaries.

 Jaime Paul is the Primary Projects Manager for the Knowledge Schools Trust.

-She became involved with the Trust initially as a parent, co-chairing the Friends of KPA from 2016 and has established a role within the PKC team over the last two years, providing administrative and website support.
+She became involved with the Trust initially as a parent, co-chairing the Friends of KPA from 2016 and has established a role within the PKC team over the last three years, providing administrative and website support.

 She has two children currently attending the Knowledge Schools Trust Primaries.